Subject–object–verb word order: Properties

 In practice, of course, the distinction between these two types is far from sharp.
 Many SOV languages are substantially double-marking and tend to exhibit properties intermediate between the two idealised types above.

-Many languages that have shifted to SVO word order from earlier SOV retain (at least to an extent) the properties: for example, the Finnish language (high usage of postpositions etc.)
+Many languages that have shifted to SVO word order from earlier SOV retain (at least to an extent) the properties; for example, the Finnish language, which retains a high usage of postpositions.

 Examples

+Afroasiatic languages

+SOV word order is generally found in the Afroasiatic branches of the Ethiopian language area (Cushitic, Omotic, and contemporary Ethio-Semitic).